 2. Strand descriptions

-This year, the call features two open strands together with five strands run in partnership with government departments and agencies, and the civil society sector.
-These seven strands are summarised below with further detail included in the appendices.
+This year, the call features an open strand together with five strands run in partnership with government departments and agencies, and the civil society sector.
+These six strands are summarised below with further detail included in the appendices.